Big, thick, soft, chewy, and loaded with chocolate chips, these bakery-style Chocolate Chip Cookies are absolute perfection and yet so easy to make!

 Not that there’s always something wrong with hard, crunchy, and dry.
 I mean sourdough pretzels?
 Yes, please.
 Give me the box.
 But I just don’t love my cookies that way.
 So I became a lover of cakes and brownies and never paid cookies much attention.

-Then, one day, my husband, David, asked me, “How come you never make me chocolate chip cookies?
+One day, David asked me, “How come you never make me chocolate chip cookies?
 They’re my favorite!”
 Oops.😳 His most favorite chocolate chip cookies were the ones his grandma made, and those were the ones he wanted.
 There was just one problem: No one knew the recipe.

 One thing he did know: they were NOT the cookies from the back of the bag of chocolate chips.
 Darn.
 Of course it wasn’t going to be that easy.
 He described his grandma’s cookies as thick, soft, and chewy.
 Substantial.
 Hmm.
 That sounded like a cookie I wanted to eat.
 Challenge accepted!